 In order to win a badminton match, the scoring system must be established.
 Singles and doubles matches consist of a best of 3 games.
-In a match, the side to reach 21 points first wins.
+In a game, the side that reaches 21 points first wins.
 Every time a side serves, a point is awarded.
-The point is scored to whichever side wins the rally.
+The point is given to whichever side wins the rally.
 A side can win the rally if the shuttle hits the ground on the opponent's side of the court and remains within the lines.
 A point can also be scored if the shuttle isn't in play.
 This is a result of the shuttle touching the surface of the court on their own side or if the opposing player commits a fault.

 If a score reaches 20-20, two points must be awarded in order to win the game.
 If a score reaches 29-29, the first side to reach 30 points wins the game.
 The winning side gets to serve first for the next match.

 The shuttle/shuttlecock/birdie is used when playing badminton and is unique to this sport only.
 The shuttles are made of feathers or synthetic materials.
 A cone shape made out of those materials is secured on top of a rubber/cork base.
 The base is rounded at the bottom and 25-28mm in diameter.

 If the shuttle is made out of feathers, there will be 16 feathers attached to the base.
 The feathers must be in a uniformed fashion and must be the same length which ranges from 62-70mm.
 The feathers create a circular shape and are 58-68mm in diameter.
 If the shuttle is made out of synthetic materials, it will closely mirror the shape of feathers.
 The cone shape allows the shuttle to have speed and flight characteristics.
 The shuttle weighs around 4.74-5.50 grams and is 62-70mm long.